LAtimes2/TeensyLogicAnalyzer/installation.md

 2. Get a sump GUI.
 I use Logic Sniffer (ols.lxtreme.nl).
 Download the latest zip file and unzip to any directory.
 Requires Java JRE to be installed.
 3. If using Logic Sniffer, copy the configuration files from TeensyLogicAnalyzer/LogicSniffer to ols-0.9.7.2/plugins

+## To load Teensy Hex file (no need to compile):
+* Run Teensy or TyQt to load desired file from Hex directory

 ## To compile:

 * Teensy 3.1/3.2 - set Tools -> Clock Speed to 96 MHz optimized (overclock)